gvenzl/oci-oracle-free/README.md

 | Full      | `-full`       | An image containing all functionality as provided by the Oracle Database installation.      | Best for extensions and/or customizations.                                                             |
 | Faststart | `*-faststart` | The same image flavor as above but with an already expanded and ready-to-go database inside the image.
 This image trades image size on disk for a faster database startup time. | Best for (automated) test scenarios where the image is pulled once and many containers are started and torn down with no need for persistence (container volumes). |

-For a full list of changes that have been made to the Oracle Database and OS installation in each individual image flavor, please see [ImageDetails.md](https://github.com/gvenzl/oci-oracle-free/blob/main/ImageDetails.md).
+See [ImageDetails.md](https://github.com/gvenzl/oci-oracle-free/blob/main/ImageDetails.md) for a full list of changes that have been made to the Oracle Database and OS installation in each individual image flavor.

 ## Environment variables

 Environment variables allow you to customize your container.
-Note that these variables will only be considered during the database initialization (first container startup).
+These variables will only be considered during the database initialization (first container startup).

 ### `ORACLE_PASSWORD`
 This variable is mandatory for the first container startup and specifies the password for the Oracle Database `SYS` and `SYSTEM` users.